AaronPBishop/ThesaRush/README.md

 * Void tile values may now be altered after you've set them.
 Gone are the days of pesky typos ruining your hard-earned void tiles.
 * If you think you can pull it off, 10-11 letter word submissions now clear both bottom rows!
 Not enough for you?
 Submit a 12+ letter word to clear all three bottom rows and completely decimate the board.
 * ThesaRush just got bigger and better!
 Four new columns have been added to the widened-board in order to encourage lengthier word submissions and longer games.
-* Lives now clear all columns stacked to the height of the board, plus 3 tiles out of every other column on the board.
-Breathe new-found life into your games and knock your all-time high-score out of the park!
 * More difficult levels now award greater points!
 Rank up faster and knock out the competition by taking on more challenging game-modes.

 ## Technologies used: